-Covered employer: All employers employing one or more employees in the state of Colorado, with a few exceptions.
-Employee eligibility requirements: Any employee is eligible if they have worked for a covered employer and earned at least \$2,500 in wages subject to premium during the person's base period or alternative base period.
-Self- employed persons can elect coverage.
-An employee of a local government can also elect coverage where the local government has declined participation in the program.
-Reason for leave: Bonding with the employee's newborn or newly placed child within a year of the birth, adoption, or foster care placement; Caring for a family member with a serious health condition; Employee's own serious health condition; Qualifying military exigency, and Need for safe leave Benefit duration: The maximum available leave that can be taken for any leave reason is 12 weeks.
+$\odot$ Covered employer: All employers employing one or more employees in the state of Colorado, with a few exceptions. o Employee eligibility requirements: Any employee is eligible if they have worked for a covered employer and earned at least \$2,500 in wages subject to premium during the person's base period or alternative base period.
+Self-employed persons can elect coverage.
+An employee of a local government can also elect coverage where the local government has declined participation in the program. ॐ Reason for leave: Bonding with the employee's newborn or newly placed child within a year of the birth, adoption, or foster care placement; Caring for a family member with a serious health condition; Employee's own serious health condition; Qualifying military exigency, and Need for safe leave Benefit duration: The maximum available leave that can be taken for any leave reason is 12 weeks.
 However, an additional 4 weeks of leave is available due to a serious health condition related to pregnancy or childbirth complications.
 Therefore, the maximum available leave is 12 or 16 weeks.
 The leave maximums are available per "application year" which is measured as the 12-month period beginning on the 1st day of the calendar week in which an employee files an application for family and medical leave insurance benefits.
 Waiting period: None.
-O Benefit C amount: Benefits are paid at 90% of the employee's average weekly wage up to 50% of the state's average weekly wage.
+O Benefit amount: Benefits are paid at 90% of the employee's average weekly wages up to 50% of the state's average weekly wage.
 Earnings greater than 50% of the state's average weekly wage will be paid at 50%.
-The maximum benefit will be set to 90% of the state average weekly wage which is \$1,324.21 per week in 2025.
-Funding mechanism: The premium through 12/31/25 is 0.9% of each employee's wages, up to the Social Security annual taxable wage cap of \$176,100 for 2025, with half paid by the employee and half paid by the employer.
+The maximum benefit will be set to 90% of the state average weekly wage which is \$1,324.21 per week in 2025. (ģ) Funding mechanism: The premium through 12/31/25 is 0.9% of each employee's wages, up to the Social Security annual taxable wage cap of \$176,100 for 2025, with 0.45% paid by the employee and 0.45% paid by the employer.
 Employers with fewer than ten employees, however, do not need to pay the employer portion of the premium.
-Job protection: Yes, after 180 days of employment with their current employer.
-Private Plan option: Employers can apply for a private plan exemption if they have a plan that confers the same rights, protections and benefits provided to the employees under the state program and does not cost employees more that the premium charged through the state program.
+Job protection: Yes, after 180 days of employment with their current employer. - Private Plan option: Employers can apply for a private plan exemption if they have a plan that confers the same rights, protections and benefits provided to the employees under the state program and does not cost employees more that the premium charged through the state program.
 Employers with self-insured plans must post a bond with the state.
-If the employer's private plan is fully insured, the policy must be issued by an insurer approved by the State's Insurance Commissioner.
-Important dates July 31, 2025: Q2 premiums payment due.
-October 31, 2025: Q3 premium payment due.
-January 31, 2026: Q4 premium payment due.
+If the employer's private plan is fully insured, the policy must be issued by an insurer approved by the State's Insurance Commissioner. ::: Important dates April 30, 2025: 2025 Q1 premium payment due.
 Resources https://famli.colorado.gov